baby scan and gender disappointment,

 It took some time to adjust to the idea of having boys.

-Today, I cannot imagine having it any other way!
+Today, I can’t imagine my life any other way.

 What is gender disappointment?

-Gender disappointment is when you feel sad when you find out your baby’s gender is the opposite of what you were hoping for.
+Gender disappointment is the sadness or grief you feel when you find out your baby’s sex isn’t what you hoped for.

 There’s nothing wrong with it and definitely NOT something you should feel ashamed of.

-“Gender disappointment is often described as a taboo topic.
+As clinical psychologist Dr. Lindsay McMillan explains, “Gender disappointment is often described as a taboo topic.
 Yet, questions and comments from others in pregnancy or when newborns have arrived are often about the sex, or gender, of the baby.
 Of course, all parents want their baby to be healthy.
-But that doesn’t mean the longing or worries about having daughters or sons can’t, or don’t, exist.
-There are lots of misunderstandings about GD: that it means parents are being ungrateful.
+But that doesn’t mean the longing or worries about having daughters or sons don’t, exist.
+There are lots of misunderstandings about gender disappointment: that it means parents are being ungrateful.
 This just isn’t true, often distress is linked to the loss of opportunity to ever parent a daughter or a son.”

 1. Don’t push your feelings away.